Skip to content

 Core fields: Pre-training knowledge rating (“How would you rate your knowledge of this topic before today?”), post-training knowledge rating, training delivery rating, most valuable concept, one thing to add or change, likelihood to apply what you learned (“Within the next 30 days, how likely are you to apply at least one thing from today?”)

 Tip: The pre/post knowledge question is the most valuable metric for measuring actual learning, not just satisfaction.
-See How to Create an Online Quiz for assessment forms that test retention rather than just self-reported confidence.
+Use Likert scale survey questions for confidence and clarity ratings, then see How to Create an Online Quiz for knowledge checks that test retention rather than just self-reported confidence.

 Vendor / supplier evaluation